-All in all, interventions are used in efforts to bring a substance abuse problem to one’s attention.
+All in all, interventions are used in efforts to bring a substance use disorder problem to one’s attention.
 Loved ones and skilled professionals in the drug intervention group seek to communicate the negative effects that their addiction is having on them and those surrounding them.
 The ultimate goal is to help persuade them to seek out professional help by way of an intervention specialist and group intervention.

 How Do People Become Addicted?

 When an addict starts using drugs or alcohol, there could be any number of circumstances that led to their decision to use it for the first time.
 The issues sometimes even go much deeper than pursuing a good feeling.
 Oftentimes, people who struggled with substance abuse initially were used in efforts to cope with a pre-existing mental health disorder.
 Regardless, there is a much deeper issue beyond the symptoms of addiction.

 The chemical signals in people’s brains are strongly affected when they use drugs, particularly the pleasure receptors.
 Because of this, emotions, actions, and even thoughts become distorted.
 Typically, these centers of pleasure allow someone to enjoy entertainment, food, or activities.
 When a high is reached, dopamine rushes to this part of the brain, triggering it to let the body know that it has felt something it enjoys.
 Unfortunately, there will never be a high as strong as this one.

 As a result of the first high, the user inevitably feels as though they need more of a substance every time they use it.
 This is because they are not reaching the high they desire; nothing ever comes close to that first high.
-Because of this, dependance on the substance escalates, leading to addiction.
+Because of this, dependence on the substance escalates, leading to addiction.
 The user has now been compromised.